fishjam-cloud/mobile-client-sdk/packages/react-native-client/README.md

 }
 ```

-If you want to use screensharing feature, enable the following flag:
+If you want to use screensharing feature, enable the following flags:

 ```json
 {